Robust-Multi-Task Gradient Boosting: Conclusions

 \section{Conclusions}

-\begin{sloppypar} In this study, we presented \acf{R-MTGB} framework, a principled architecture composed of three blocks designed to address task heterogeneity in \acf{MTL}. \ac{R-MTGB} sequentially integrates shared-level knowledge, outlier-aware task partitioning, and task-specific fine-tuning, to build a composite prediction model that effectively balances generalization and specialization.
-Its ensemble-based formulation employs a learned, task-dependent weighting mechanism to adaptively interpolate between outlier and non-outlier behaviors, ensuring robust performance even in the presence of anomalous tasks.
-Notably, the model offers interpretability by revealing task-level outlier scores via the learned interpolation parameters, allowing for the diagnosis and visualization of tasks that significantly deviate from the shared structure. \end{sloppypar}
+This study introduced \acf{R-MTGB}, a principled methodology comprising three blocks designed to address task heterogeneity in \acf{MTL}. \ac{R-MTGB} sequentially integrates shared-level knowledge, outlier-aware task partitioning, and task-specific fine-tuning, to build a composite prediction model that effectively balances generalization and specialization.
+Its ensemble-based formulation employs a learned, task-dependent weighting mechanism to adaptively interpolate between outlier and non-outlier components, ensuring robust performance even in the presence of anomalous tasks.
+Notably, the model offers interpretability by revealing task-level outlier scores via the learned interpolation parameters, allowing for the diagnosis and visualization of tasks that significantly deviate from the shared structure.

 Comprehensive experiments conducted on both synthetic and real-world datasets demonstrate the ability of the proposed model to generalize across tasks, maintain high predictive accuracy for each individual task, and robustly identify anomalous tasks.
-The results indicate that \ac{R-MTGB} outperforms conventional \acf{MTGB}, \acf{ST} learning, and \acf{DP} approaches, including augmented data pooling with task-specific information.
-Our experiments show that the advantages of the proposed method are more pronounced for regression tasks and comparatively smaller for classification tasks.
-These advantages hold across varying degrees of task heterogeneity, underscoring the robustness and adaptability of the proposed multi-task framework.
+The results indicate that \ac{R-MTGB} outperforms \acf{MTGB}, \acf{ST} learning, and \acf{DP} approaches, including augmented data pooling with task-specific information.
+Our experiments show that the proposed method offers advantages in both settings, though they are more pronounced in the regression setting than in classification problems.
+These advantages hold across varying degrees of task heterogeneity, underscoring the robustness and adaptability of the developed \ac{MTL} framework.

+Finally, the proposed three-block structure, along with the learnable parameter, is both empirically validated and theoretically analyzed and bounded.

+Future work could extend \ac{R-MTGB} to jointly learn all blocks, rather than sequentially, which may improve optimality by allowing the model to reconsider the inclusion or exclusion of base learners across blocks.
+Currently, once base learners are incorporated in the first block, they cannot be removed even if they prove unnecessary in later blocks.
+Additionally, the method could be extended to handle multiple task groups beyond the current outlier/non-outlier distinction, enabling it to automatically identify clusters of related tasks while isolating unrelated ones.